naufiero/abaco/README.rst

        $ curl localhost:8000/actors/foo_0

-   When the actor's workers are initialized, you will see a response like this:
+   When the actor's worker is initialized, you will see a response like this:

    .. code-block:: JSON